 - Staff Representative (elected)

 - Student Government Association President (elected)

-After the Council’s review of the context for planning, the Vice-President makes a presentation concerning the results achieved in the previous year and the status of the current year, including any issues or concerns that he believes should be addressed in planning for the coming year.
-Next, the President’s report addresses not only her issues and concerns but also those identified by the Alabama State Board of Education and the Chancellor’s Office of the Alabama Department of Postsecondary Education.
+After the Council’s review of the context for planning, the Dean of Institutional Effectiveness makes a presentation concerning the results achieved in the previous year and the status of the current year, including any issues or concerns that he believes should be addressed in planning for the coming year.
+Next, the President’s report addresses not only her issues and concerns but also those identified by the Alabama Community College System.

 After considering the context within which the college must operate, reviewing the results achieved during the previous year and discussing issues and concerns for the institution, the Planning Council recommends Institutional Action Priorities for the coming year to the President.
 This has been an annual process since the first set of action priorities were established in 1988.

 While the deliberation is still an annual process, it became apparent to the Planning Council that most institutional-level priorities could not be adequately achieved within one academic year; so, beginning with the 1994/95 and 1995/96 academic years, the Council began recommending two-year priorities.
 In the second year of the priorities, the Council assesses achievements of the first year and then affirms or modifies the priorities to be recommended for the second year.
 After institutional priorities are approved by the President, planning moves to the unit level with the long-range goals providing the context and the Institutional Action Priorities providing the emphasis for the development of unit plans.